MiriamRGarcia/BAC-Lmonocytogenes/readme.md

-Here we provide the scripts with the model used to model time-kill curves of
+Here we provide the scripts with the model and data (provided by Marta L. Cabo IIM-CSIC) used to simulate time-kill curves of *L. monocytogenes* with benzalkonium chloride the most common quaternary ammonium compound.

-L. monocytogenes with benzalkonium chloride the most common quaternary ammonium compound The model explains and predicts the interplay between disinfectant and pathogen at different initial microbial densities (inocula) and dose concentrations.
+The model explains and predicts the interplay between disinfectant and pathogen at different initial microbial densities (inocula) and dose concentrations.